 By the time the dish comes together, it’s filling, rich in plant-protein, packed with vegetables for nutritional heft, and—I think—pretty tasty for all of its simplicity.
 Here’s how I make it.

 - 8 ounces pasta of choice

-- 10 ounces sliced mushrooms you can use button, portobello, or cremini
+- 10 ounces sliced mushrooms (button, portobello, or cremini)

-- 2 vegan sausages of choice I used Field Roast Italian style, sliced, or 1 1/2 cups vegan beef-style crumbles, tempeh crumbles, or cooked lentils
+- 2 vegan sausages of choice (I like Field Roast Italian style), chopped or sliced, or 1 1/2 cups cooked lentils or vegan "beef" crumbles

-- 1 lb bite-sized broccoli florets or a 1 lb bag of frozen broccoli florets, defrosted according to instructions, which is what I used
+- 1 lb bite-sized broccoli florets, or a 1-lb bag of frozen broccoli florets, defrosted according to instructions

 - 1 25- ounce jar marinara of choice